 The Accountant's Report must be prepared by a person eligible for appointment as a company auditor under section 1212 of the Companies Act 2006.

-An Accountants Report can cost between £500 and £2,000 per application, depending on the video game costs and the number of applications you submit.
+A report can cost between £500 and £2,000 per application, depending on the video game costs and the number of applications you submit.

 The BFI cultural test regulations require you to make a statutory declaration which states that the information you’ve given in your application is accurate.